 The purpose of the Florida Fish and Wildlife Conservation Commission (FFWCC) is the management, protection, and conservation of wild animal life, fresh water aquatic life, and marine life.
-The Commission came into existence on July 1, 1999, with the approval of a constitutional amendment in the 1998 General Election (Article XII, Section 23, Florida Constitution).
-Under Article XII, Section 23, the state legislature combined the Marine Fisheries Commission, the Game and Fresh Water Fish Commission, and elements of the Divisions of Marine Resources and Law Enforcement of the Florida Department of Environmental Protection (FDEP) to form FFWCC.
-Some of the agency's activities include:
+FFWCC came into existence on July 1, 1999, with the approval of a constitutional amendment in the 1998 General Election (Article XII, Section 23, Florida Constitution).
+Under Article XII, Section 23, the state legislature combined the Marine Fisheries Commission, the Game and Fresh Water Fish Commission, and elements of the Divisions of Marine Resources and Law Enforcement of the Florida Department of Environmental Protection (FDEP) to form the FFWCC.
+Agency activities include:

-For example, the DEP maintains a list of Florida endangered marine species and the United States Department of Interior maintains a national list (see FE592, Endangered Species Act).
+For example, the FDEP maintains a list of Florida endangered marine species and the United States Department of Interior maintains a national list (see FE592, Endangered Species Act).
 The Endangered Species Act makes the killing, harassment, or destruction of these animals or their nests or eggs illegal.
-The FWC coordinates with the DEP on updating lists of threatened and endangered freshwater aquatic and land species.
+The FFWCC coordinates with the FDEP on updating lists of threatened and endangered freshwater aquatic and land species.

 The FFWCC’s board of commissioners is appointed by the governor and confirmed by the state senate to staggered terms of five years.
 Staggered term refers to the election schedule.
-Commissioners are elected at different times to ensure the continuity of the board's operation.
-There are currently seven commissioners on the board of commissioners.
-The executive director, who serves at the pleasure of the commissioners, is generally responsible for the operation of the FFWCC, including the implementation of policies and rules made by the board of commissioners.
+Commissioners (currently, seven) are elected at different times to ensure the continuity of the board's operation.
+The executive director, who serves at the pleasure of the board of commissioners, is generally responsible for the operation of FFWCC, including the implementation of policies and rules made by the board of commissioners.

 The FFWCC is also divided into five regional offices: Northwest, North Central, Northeast, Southwest, and South (Figure 1).

-For additional information about FFWCC, see the FFWCC website at http://myfwc.com/.
+For additional information about FFWCC, see the FFWCC website (http://myfwc.com/).